Transport and Works Act orders: a brief guide

 If the Secretary of State decides to make a TWA order, you can challenge this decision in the High Court under section 22 of the TWA, but only on points of law or failure to follow correct procedure.

 You can make a legal challenge on the grounds that the decision is not within the powers of the TWA, or that any requirement imposed by or under the TWA or the Tribunals and Inquiries Act 1992 has not been met.
-You must apply to the High Court within 6 weeks from the day when the decision notice is published in the London Gazette.
+For decisions made from 18 February 2026 you must apply to the High Court within 6 weeks of the day after the day when the decision is published at TWA applications and decisions on GOV.UK.

-If you believe that you have grounds for challenging the decision in the Court, you should get legal advice before taking any action.
+If you believe that you have grounds for challenging the decision in the court, you should get legal advice before taking any action.
 An unsuccessful challenge could lead to costs being awarded against you.

-The Secretary of State’s decision is final unless the Court decides otherwise (and ‘sets aside’ the decision).
+The Secretary of State’s decision is final unless the court decides otherwise (and ‘sets aside’ the decision).

 If you want to challenge the Secretary of State’s decision not to make an order, you may ask for permission from the High Court to start judicial review proceedings.